marialobillo/wdt/javascript/array.md

 > In JavaScript can you have a single array with a string and a number in it?

-A: Of course, by it's not recommended because it's much easier work with the same type of data.
+A: Of course, but it's not recommended because it's much easier work with the same type of data.

 > In JavaScript do arrays start at index 0 or index 1?